 Recognition isn’t one-size-fits-all — and that’s a good thing.
 The most effective programs mix it up, using different approaches to connect with people in ways that actually resonate.
 Here are the three pillars every recognition strategy needs to stand tall:

-• Monetary recognition: Sometimes, a thank-you needs backup.
-Points, gift cards, or a reward from the global marketplace give recognition staying power.
+Sometimes, a thank-you needs backup.
+Points, gift cards, or rewards from the global marketplace give recognition staying power.
 The key is flexibility — scaling rewards to match the moment, and letting employees choose what feels meaningful to them.

 Let’s talk numbers.
 Because while recognition taps into emotion and human connection, the business case behind it is undeniable.
 Here’s the business case for building an employee recognition program: